 What Is Mean Reversion?

 When stocks revert to the mean, their returns or other characteristics match what they’ve been over a longer period of time than the recent past.
-This can mean that a stock that becomes highly volatile may revert back to being less volatile; a stock that becomes quite expensive (meaning its price far outpaces its earnings) can become cheap; and, quite importantly, the other way around.
+This can mean that a stock that becomes highly volatile may revert back to being less volatile; a stock that becomes more expensive (meaning its price far outpaces its earnings) may become cheap; and, quite importantly, the other way around.
 Mean reversion can work in both directions.

 The mean reversion concept not only applies to individual shares, but also to whole sectors of the economy or of the stock market, like, say, consumer product companies or pharmaceutical companies or any other chunk of the market that shares enough with each other to be classed together.
 Alternative assets, such as commodities or foreign currencies can also revert to the mean.